Type 98 So-Da

 The Type 98 So-Da (九八式装甲運搬車 ソダ, Kyūhachi-shiki Sōkounpansha So-Da) was an armored personnel and ammunition carrier used by the Imperial Japanese Army in World War II.

 History and development

 Type 98 So-Da was designed in 1937, with a chassis based on the Type 97 Te-Ke tankette.
 However, its engine compartment was moved to the front of the chassis.
-The vehicle was first produced in 1941.
+The fully tracked vehicle was first produced in 1941.
 The Type 98 So-Da was used as a personnel and ammunition carrier in forward-line areas.
-In addition, it was also used as an "artillery tractor", to tow a gun trailer.
+In addition, it was also used as an "artillery tractor" to tow a gun trailer.

 Its hull had an open top and the "flatbed" in back had a double door at the rear.
 The flatbed could be covered with a tarp over the three rail supports.
 The towing coupling was secured to the frame of the hull on a "semi-elliptical spring".
-This protected the frame while hauling heavy equipment.
+This protected the frame while hauling heavy equipment The total number of Type 98 So-Da vehicles produced is unknown.